How to Write a Media Pitch That Gets Responses in 2025

 The best media relationships are the ones that benefit both the brand (or the PR pro) and the media contact over and over again.

-Offer something exclusive or exclusive access to a guest or expert.
+Media pitching tip #7: Offer something exclusive or exclusive access to a guest or expert

 Offer the editor or reporter something exclusive or exclusive access to a guest or expert.

-In today’s media landscape, you need to offer something that other outlets can’t get their hands on–and it needs to be something that the reporter (and more importantly, their audience) will care about.
+In today’s media landscape, you need to offer something that other outlets can’t get their hands on, something that the reporter (and, more importantly, their audience) will care about.

 Offer an exclusive interview with an influential figure in the field of your story (e.g., an actor who plays a major role in your documentary).
-If there’s not enough time for an in-person sit-down, consider doing remote interviews via Skype instead.
-Or maybe you have access to some footage or some new industry data that no one else does–that would be worth sharing!
+If there’s not enough time for an in-person sit-down, consider doing remote audio or video interviews.
+Or maybe you have access to some footage or some new industry data that no one else does, and that would be worth sharing!

-If you try all this, and you’re still not getting results with your media pitching campaign, it may be time to adjust your expectations.
-In a blog post I wrote about media pitching last year, the advice I gave still rings true today, “ Good publicity doesn’t happen overnight, and anyone who tells you otherwise is just wrong.
+If you try all this and you’re still not getting results with your media pitching campaign, it may be time to adjust your expectations.
+In a blog post about media pitching, the advice I gave rings true, “ Good publicity doesn’t happen overnight, and anyone who tells you otherwise is just wrong.
 Adjust your expectations and stay the course.
-The best media campaigns are done with consistency, over time.”
+The best media pitching campaigns are done with consistency, over time.”